TekMonksGitHub/apiboss/README.md

 * Built in Developer Portal for exposing APIs in an API Registry

-* Forward API Manager - for managing external third party APIs, Keys and Tokens which are called the Enterprise.
+* Forward API Manager - for managing external third party APIs, Keys and Tokens which are called by the Enterprise.